-The Sino-Nordic Welfare Research Network (SNoW) was established in 2010, and has been funded by NordForsk and the Nordic Council of Ministers during 2011-2015.The University of Bergen provided basic funding in 2016.
+The Sino-Nordic Welfare Research Network (SNoW) was established in 2010, under the umbrella of NordWel, the Nordic Centre of Excellence, The Nordic Welfare State - Historical Foundations and Future Challenges (http://blogs.helsinki.fi/nord-wel/), financed by NordForsk 2007-2013.
+NordWel was directed by Professor Pauli Kettunen, University of Helsinki, and Professor Klaus Petersen, University of Southern Denmark.
+SNoW has been funded by NordForsk and the Nordic Council of Ministers during 2011-2015.The University of Bergen provided basic funding in 2016.
 The Nordic Centre at Fudan University and the Norwegian General Consulate in Shanghai have contributed to funding of PhD courses and/or workshops/conferences.
-There is no basic funding as of 2017, but activities will take place on the basis of ad-hoc funding from various sources.
-As of 2017, the quarterly newsletter will not anymore be published on a regular basis.
+As of 2017 there is no basic funding, but activities take place on the basis of ad-hoc funding from various sources.
+A quarterly newsletter (2013-2016) is not published anymore on a regular basis.
 The SNoW project is directed by Professor Stein Kuhnle, Department of Comparative Politics, University of Bergen.

 November 14-15 2020: SNoW coorganized with the Chinese Association of Social Welfare Research an online conference hosted by Zhejiang University of Technology, Hangzhou.

 August 27-28 2018: A joint workshop with Sino-Nordic Welfare Laboratory, Institute of Sociology, Chinese Academy of Social Sciences, Beijing, was organized on the topic of "Comparative welfare regimes: Governance Innovation and Social Service Provision".